The Hand That Signed the Paper: Initial reviews

-Ahead of the publication of The Hand that Signed the Paper, Darville and her publisher were both bracing for the potential that the novel would spark backlash.
-They feared that the book would attract furore both from members of the Ukrainian community angered by the portrayal of their countrymen as war criminals, and from those in the Jewish community who would accuse the novel of providing a sympathetic portrayal of the Holocaust's perpetrators.
+Ahead of the publication of The Hand That Signed the Paper, Darville and her publisher both braced for the potential that the novel might spark backlash.
+They feared that the book would attract furore both from members of the Ukrainian community angered by the portrayal of their countrymen as war criminals and from those in the Jewish community who would accuse the novel of providing an overly sympathetic portrayal of the Holocaust's perpetrators.
 Darville said in an August 1994 interview, "There's potential for a shitcan to be tipped over me with this book".

-But despite these fears, the initial reviews were overwhelmingly positive.
-In a review in The Canberra Times, Peter Pierce described the novel as "one of the most distinguished winners" of the Vogel award.
-In The Courier-Mail, Frank O'Shea called the novel a "fascinating and courageous piece of imaginative writing".
-The novel was named one of the best books of 1994 by Margaret Jones in The Sydney Morning Herald, where she wrote that it was "an astonishing first novel by a writer in her early 20s".
+Despite these fears, the initial reviews were positive.
+In a review in The Canberra Times, Peter Pierce described the novel as among the best of the Vogel award's winners.
+In The Courier-Mail, Frank O'Shea called the novel a "fascinating and courageous" work.
+The novel was named one of the best books of 1994 by Margaret Jones in The Sydney Morning Herald, where she wrote that the novel was a particularly impressive achievement for such a young debut author.

-Reviewers reserved particular praise for the book's detached, unemotional tone.
-Reviewing the book in The Age, Andrew Riemer praised the author's "precise, dispassionate prose" and wrote that Darville's aim of showing how ordinary people could commit horrific acts was both entirely legitimate and carried out with great skill.
-In The Sydney Morning Herald, Miriam Cosic praised the author's "unflinching prose" and the novel's numb aesthetic, describing the novel as a "dense, horrifying" work.
+Reviewers reserved particular praise for what they described as the book's detached, unemotional tone.
+Reviewing the book in The Age, the literary critic Andrew Riemer described the book as employing "precise, dispassionate prose" and wrote that Darville's aim of showing how ordinary people could commit horrific acts was both entirely legitimate and executed with great skill.
+In The Sydney Morning Herald, Miriam Cosic praised the prose as "unflinching", describing the novel as a "dense, horrifying" work.